The Siren Song of LLMs: How Users Perceive and Respond to Dark Patterns in Large Language Models: LLM dark patterns : Definition and Categories

 \subsection{Defining \textit{LLM dark patterns}}

 Our goal is to understand how users perceive and respond to \emph{LLM dark patterns}.
 To make this measurable, we first give a precise definition and then introduce a working set of categories that can be operationalized in our user study.
 We define \textit{LLM dark patterns} as manipulative or deceptive interaction strategies, whether intentional or emergent, that steer users toward beliefs, decisions, or behaviors they might not otherwise adopt (e.g., favoring engagement, prolonged use, or alignment with system goals over user intent).
-Figure~\ref{fig:definition} shows the conceptual model of \emph{LLM dark patterns}.
+In HCI and UX work, dark patterns are usually defined as deliberate design choices that steer users toward outcomes that benefit a provider at the user's expense \cite{mathur2021makes}.
+Our definition extends this usage from interface design to model behavior in LLM mediated interactions.
+We retain the core concern with manipulative or deceptive influence on users while remaining agnostic about developer intent.
+Because these behaviors arise from opaque training data, model architectures, and deployment decisions, it is often unclear whether they are intentionally designed or emergent properties of large black box systems.
+We therefore focus on observable impact on users rather than on demonstrating malicious intent, while preserving continuity with established HCI usage and capturing forms of influence specific to generative systems.
 Unlike traditional UI dark patterns, which operate through visual or structural design \cite{gray2018dark,mathur2019dark}, \textit{LLM dark patterns} are enacted through language.
 They emerge dynamically from interaction as opposed to being fixed interface choices, they are enacted through tone and framing instead of visual layout, and their authorship is diffuse, shaped by data, objectives, and prompts rather than a single designer.
+Because these patterns work through manipulative language, we note several linguistic cues that LLM may use to influence user interpretation.
+Prior work shows that emotionally heightened or evaluative wording can shift how information is received even when the underlying content is unchanged \cite{Rocklage_Rucker_Nordgren_2018}.
+Language that presents answers with confidence or implicit expertise may also encourage users to accept a suggestion more readily \cite{cialdini2001harnessing}.
+In addition, expressions of agreement, praise, or subtle mirroring can create a sense of alignment that makes responses feel more agreeable or trustworthy \cite{Chartrand_Bargh_1999,vanbaaren2009love}.
+Repeated follow-up questions or elaborations can introduce a sense of pressure \cite{freedman1966compliance}.
+These forms of wording highlight how LLM outputs can guide attention, shape expectations, and influence decisions through the structure of the language itself.

 We arrived at this definition through an iterative process of collective discussion within the research team.
 The group included both Human–Computer Interaction (HCI) researchers, who brought expertise in studying user experience, persuasive systems, and dark pattern taxonomies, and Natural Language Processing (NLP) researchers, who contributed perspectives on language models, conversational dynamics, and model alignment.
 We critically examined prior conceptualizations of dark patterns and persuasive technologies, and assessed their applicability to the context of LLM interactions.
 The process involved structured reading groups, joint coding of typical transcripts, and iterative refinement.